MarcosLaffitte/EEquAAM/MappingTool/README.md

 ...
 ```

-- General Output Format: plain text file with reaction SMILES and identifiers as follows<br/>
+- General Output Format: plain-text file with the original identifiers and the mapped SMILES as follows<br/>

 ```
 #,reaction_1